LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-25-rustlings-error-handling.md

 > that case, we want to immediately return that error from our function and not try to multiply and add.

 [`parse()`] function returns `Result<F, <F as FromStr>::Err>`.
 We have to propagate *Error* if `parse()` goes wrong.
-One way to achieve this is to use `match` statement like below.
+One way to achieve this is to use the `match` statement like below.

 ```rust
 let qty = match item_quantity.parse::<i32>() {